First impression: Spectacular!

 Booking a ticket and getting there

-My adventure began with a visit to the Hong Kong Drive-In website where I checked out what was playing and learned about the pricing.
+My adventure began with a visit to the Hong Kong Drive-In website (now defunct) where I checked out what was playing and learned about the pricing.
 After booking the ticket by phone I decided to take the Tung Chung Line (part of H.K.’s subway system) to Kowloon Station and then walk a few blocks to Austin Road.
 If you’re arriving from Tsim Sha Tsui, the Drive-In is just a short taxi ride away.
 If you’re driving from Hong Kong side, the Western Tunnel is extremely close and speedier than weaving through crosstown traffic via the Cross Harbour Tunnel.

 Arriving at the entrance to the Drive-In you are greeted by two large displays with basic information.
 Pull into the driveway (lit up like a runway in blue lights,) and you will be guided to either house A or B.